happy-turtle/oit-unity/README.md

 ## Usage

-I recommend using this with the package Post-Processing Stack v2, because then transparent objects will be rendered in Scene View as well.
-Follow these steps:

 1. Add the post-processing override `Order Independent Transparency` to a post-processing volume in your scene.
 2. Change the shaders of every object that shall be rendered with order-independent transparency.
 They have to have a material using a custom shader.
 Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
 3. Run your scene.

-### Without Post-Processing Stack v2

-If you don't want to use the post-processing stack just skip the first step and instead add the component `OitCameraComponent` to a camera.
-Transparent objects won't render in the editor scene view using this component.

 ## Contributions